renzph/generative-models-for-molecules/README.md

-# Generative models for molecules
+# Generative models for molecules [Out of date, too many papers]

 Models capable of generating novel molecular structures recently got a lot of attention.
 This is an attempt to track the relevant publications regarding the topic.
 Please let me know if I forgot something.